sopnode/oai5g-rfsim/README.md

 ### Basic usage

-all the forms of the script assume there is a deployed kubernetes cluster on the chosen master node, and that the provided slicename holds the current lease on FIT/R2lab.
+All the forms of the script assume there is a deployed kubernetes cluster on the chosen master node, and that the provided slicename holds the current lease on FIT/R2lab.

 The mental model is we are dealing with essentially three states:

 * (0) initially, the k8s cluster is running and the FIT/R2lab nodes are down;
-* (1) after setup, the FIT/R2lab nodes are loaded with the proper image, and have joined the cluster;
+* (1) after setup, one FIT/R2lab node is loaded with the proper image, and has joined the cluster;
 * (2) at that point one can use the `--start` option to start the system, which amounts to deploying pods on the k8s cluster;
 * (back to 1) it is point one can roll back and come back to the previous state, using the `--stop` option

-with none of the `--start/--stop/--cleanup` option the script goes from state 0 to (2), unless the `--no-auto-start` option is given.
+with none of the `--start/--stop/--cleanup` option the script goes from state 0 to (2), unless the `--no-auto-start` or `-k` option is given.

-run `demo-oai.py --help` for more details
+run `demo-oai.py --help` for more details.

 ### References